freedomofpress/securedrop-client/README.md

-## Python Client for SecureDrop
+## Python SDK for SecureDrop

+This SDK provides a convenient Python interface to the [SecureDrop Journalist Interface API](https://docs.securedrop.org/en/latest/development/journalist_api.html).
+The development of the SDK was primarily motivated by the creation of the [SecureDrop Workstation](https://github.com/freedomofpress/securedrop-workstation) based on Qubes OS.

+The SDK is currently used by the [SecureDrop Client](https://github.com/freedomofpress/securedrop-client) that is a component of the SecureDrop Workstation.
+When used in Qubes OS, the SDK uses the [securedrop-proxy](https://github.com/freedomofpress/securedrop-proxy) service, as the VM which runs the client does not have network access by design.

+**IMPORTANT:** This project is still under active development.
+We do not recommend using it in any production context.

 ### Development

 This project uses [pipenv](https://docs.pipenv.org) to manage all dependencies.
-This is a Python3 project.
+This is a Python 3 project.

 We are using [mypy](http://mypy-lang.org) for type annotation checks.

-We cover all the API calls of SecureDrop.
+We cover all the API calls supported by the SecureDrop Journalist Interface API.

-Note: The `get_source` will get an update to take a Source object as an input.

-We will also add a bunch of more tests.
+Additional tests will be added in future.

 ### Testing

-To test the code, you will need to run the SecureDrop `make dev` command in the same system.
+To test the code, you will need to run the SecureDrop `make dev` command on the same system.
 The test suite for this project will test against that development container.

 ### License: GPLv3+